Pitta dosha: Every thing you need to Know

 Pitta and Bowel movement

 As said earlier grahni ( deuodinum) is the main seat of pitta and it controls all the other types from here.
-However when pitta increases in the grahani or in people who have pitta prakriti then this bowel is known as Mrudu koshta.
+However when pitta aggravates in the grahani or in people who have excessive pitta then this bowel is known as Mrudu koshta.
 This means these people generally will have normal stool and no difficulty in passing stool.
 However if they feel like incomplete evacuation of bowel then even mild laxative work for them.

 Association of Pitta with Ama